F.R.E.S.S.H. | Fostering Research Expansion in the Social Sciences & Humanities

 - Participate constructively in discussions and activities.

-- Complete all assignments in the program, including meeting with funding officers, draft proposals, and proposal development milestones.
+- Complete all assignments in the program, including meeting with funding officers, reading others' proposals, and meeting milestones for proposal development.

 To receive the additional $2,000, participants are expected to: